 Short Haired Guinea Pig Breeds

-We will start with one of the most popular choices: the short haired guinea pig.
-This type of guinea pig is not only the most commonly found but it is also very low maintenance.
+We will start with one of the most popular choices: the short haired guinea pigs.
+This type of guinea pig is not only the most commonly found among owners but it is also very low maintenance.
 This means that you won’t need to brush or adjust the length of its fur.
 Not only that, but this type of guinea pig comes in a wide range of bright multiple colors and patterns.

-American Guinea Pig
+• American Guinea Pig

 This is the ideal guinea pig breed for children because it has a good temperament, it is low maintenance and generally, possess good health.
 Because of the good-natured spirit, they can live with other guinea pigs and they like being handled.

-Abyssinian Guinea Pig
+• Abyssinian Guinea Pig

 Abyssinian guinea pig possesses the trademark tufted fur and is also a common choice amongst families.
 This breed of a guinea pig is bright, very curious and active.
 It is packed with personality and can be easily trained and handled as they love attention and affection.

-Rex Guinea Pig
+• Teddy Guinea Pig

-American Crested Guinea Pig
+• White Crested Guinea Pig

-It distinguishes itself from the English variant by having a white-like crown while the rest of its body is a different color.
-The English Crested guinea pig is entirely in one color.
+It distinguishes itself from the English variant by having a white-like crown while the rest of its body is in a different color.
 This breed is low maintenance.

 Long Haired Guinea Pig Breeds

 If the hair is left unsupervised for too long it will not only look aesthetically unpleasing but will also create vision and movement issues for the guinea pig.
 Please keep this mind!

-Sheltie Guinea Pig
+• Sheltie Guinea Pig | Silkie Guinea Pig

 Personality wise, they are among one of the shyest breeds and are very calm and one of the gentlest amongst other breeds.
 They might require frequent handling sessions in order to establish a bond with its owner.

-Peruvian Guinea Pig
+• Peruvian Guinea Pig

 Their popularity dates back to the 1400s where their furs were grown long and placed on display for their beauty and health by European merchants.
 Because of this, they are most ideal for someone that has time to spend on their beauty and care, if you don’t have much time don’t risk it.

 Personality wise, the Peruvian guinea pig is very social and needs a lot of attention and space for movement.
 They thrive in a warm and dry environment, while a cold and damp one may give them health issues.
 Lastly, Peruvians can be found in many different colors and the most popular choice is a tricolor Peruvian guinea pig.

 • Texel Guinea Pig

 Originally from the United Kingdom, the Texel is a cross between a Silky and a Rex guinea pig breed.
 This type of guinea pig is known for its long and wavy hair and big round head.
 Like the Peruvian, they need constant grooming in order to preserve their health and prevent any damage.